ALTERNATIVE-EU/alternative.github.io/docs/docs/user-guide/ckan/datasets.md

-# Datasets, Resources, and Groups in CKAN
+# Datasets, Resources, and Groups

-## Overview

-This document provides comprehensive information about Datasets, Resources, and Groups in the ALTERNATIVE platform, which is built on CKAN (Comprehensive Knowledge Archive Network).
-It covers the fundamental concepts, creation processes, management techniques, and best practices for working with datasets, resources, and groups.
-This guide is essential for users who need to understand how data is organized, shared, and accessed within the ALTERNATIVE platform.

 ## General Information

-CKAN is a powerful open-source data management system that forms the backbone of the ALTERNATIVE platform's data sharing capabilities.
-It provides a web-based interface for cataloging, storing, and accessing data, making it easier for organizations to publish and share their data with internal teams or external audiences.
+The data management system underlying the ALTERNATIVE platform supports robust data sharing capabilities.
+It offers a web-based interface for cataloging, storing, and accessing data, enabling organizations to efficiently publish and share information with internal stakeholders or external audiences.

 ### Datasets

-Datasets are the core units of data in CKAN.
-A dataset is a collection of data resources (such as files, databases, or APIs) along with descriptive metadata.
-Datasets in CKAN:
+Datasets are the core units of data in the platform.
+A dataset is a collection of data resources (such as files, databases, or APIs) along with descriptive metadata:

 - Represent a logical collection of related data resources
 - Contain metadata describing the data, its source, and usage